MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/security-zerotrust.md

 ### Data Considerations

-- The landing zone subscription democratization principle and model creates access and network isolation for data resources, as well as logging practices.
+- The landing zone subscription democratization principle creates access and network isolation for data resources, and also establishes logging practices.
   - There are [policies](https://aka.ms/alz/policies) inside of the reference implementations for the logging and management of data resources.
 - More controls beyond securing the Azure resources are needed to complete the deployment objectives.
   - Zero Trust data security involves classifying data, labeling it for sensitivity, and controlling data access.